Wesmania/peak-soulmates/README.md

 * Logo that's not a half-assed "shared damage" ripoff.
 * Better way to indicate who's your soulmate.
 * Fix bugs.
-* Configuration options: what damage is shared, damage multipliers, etc.

 ## Installation